by Jamie Landa, Food Campaigns Intern

 One of the most important things we can do as consumers to lessen our impact on the climate is to reduce the amount of animal products we eat.
 Raising animals for food produces over 51 percent of global greenhouse gas emission in addition to using more water and creating more pollution than growing plants.

 Going vegan or vegetarian can seem inconvenient, expensive, and just plain not-fun.
 But it doesn't have to be—it can be easier and more enjoyable than you think.
+In fact, there are many benefits of vegetarian diets that can make it feel like a daily accomplishment for both people and planet.

-Additionally, cutting down on animal products doesn’t mean you need to adopt a label.
+Cutting down on animal products doesn’t mean you need to adopt a label.
 Holding yourself to a standard like veganism or vegetarianism can mean setting yourself up for failure.
 It helps to go into a meat-free life with the attitude that nobody’s perfect and the less animal products you consume, the better for the Earth.
 And if you’d like a label that gives you some wiggle room, you can always be a reducetarian.

 Once you get past the fear that you need to be perfect, eating a plant-based diet can be fun and easy.
 Here’s 5 reasons why it’s exciting to ditch animal products from your diet: